Nationwide protests against immigration raids escalate, leading to arrests and curfews

 Texas Gov. Greg Abbott and Missouri Gov. Mike Kehoe mobilized National Guard troops in their states ahead of the weekend demonstrations.

-Abbott said more than 5,000 guard troops and more than 2,000 state police would be ready to assist local law enforcement if needed.
+Abbott said more than 5,000 Guard troops and more than 2,000 state police would be ready to help local law enforcement if needed.

-Several “No Kings” rallies are planned in Texas, including in San Antonio, Houston, Dallas and Austin.
-There were brief clashes between protesters and police who used chemical irritants during demonstrations in Austin and Dallas earlier in the week.
-Police in Austin made about a dozen arrests.
+Several “No Kings” rallies are planned in Texas, and there were brief clashes between protesters and police in Austin and Dallas this week.

-Mayors in San Antonio and Austin have said they didn't ask for help from the National Guard.

-Kehoe’s announcement called his decision a “precautionary measure” and did not provide specific troop levels or duties.
-His order authorized guard leadership to call up as many members as necessary.
+Kehoe called his decision a “precautionary measure” and did not provide specific troop levels or duties.

-Abbott and Kehoe stand in sharp contrast to California Gov. Gavin Newsom, who has publicly sparred with Trump over the president's decision to send National Guard troops and Marines to Los Angeles, where volatile demonstrations have mostly been contained to a five-block section of downtown.
+California Gov. Gavin Newsom has publicly sparred with Trump over the president's decision to send National Guard troops and Marines to Los Angeles, where volatile demonstrations have mostly been contained to a five-block section of downtown.

-All 22 other Democratic governors signed a statement backing Newsom, calling the Guard deployment and threats to send in Marines “an alarming abuse of power.”
+All 22 other Democratic governors signed a statement backing Newsom, calling the deployment “an alarming abuse of power.”

-Sophia Tareen in Chicago; Alanna Durkin Richer in Washington; Curt Anderson in Tampa, Florida; Jacques Billeaud in Phoenix; David Lieb in Jefferson City, Missouri; Rio Yamat in Las Vegas; and Lisa Baumann and Gene Johnson in Seattle contributed.
+Sophia Tareen in Chicago; Alanna Durkin Richer in Washington; Curt Anderson in Tampa, Florida; Jacques Billeaud in Phoenix; David Lieb in Jefferson City, Missouri; Rio Yamat in Las Vegas; Mark Thiessen in Anchorage, Alaska; and Lisa Baumann and Gene Johnson in Seattle contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.